JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ah ok and then i can use margin to space out the separate ones

-NS: yes exactly
+NS: yes exactly.
 and you can save that UV map
-and take it into PS
+and take it into PhotoShop
-and then add thing thereto you texture and they will be placed according to the unwrap
+and then add thing there to your texture and they will be placed according to the unwrap

-JR: (which i do not have) but i suppose i could draw on it with procreate or something.
+JR: I do not have PS but i suppose i could draw on it with procreate or something.
 JR: in what form can it be saved? just as an image?

-NS: in what ever format you draw program use blender exports all types of textures export so format can be anything
+NS: in what ever format you draw program use blender exports all types of textures so format can be anything.
-But that is the basic thing to do, because as soon as yo make more difficult models - not boxes or cylinders you run into strange mapping of the textures
+But that is the basic thing to do, because as soon as you make more difficult models - not boxes or cylinders you run into strange mapping of the textures

 JR: yes

-NS: In most cases . lats say one have a metal build thing and one to do it quick and dirty one can just make the seams and select all the element with a specific material and unwrap the whole thing in one go and if one has two materials do the same for the other
+NS: In most cases.
+Let's say one have a metal build thing and want to do it quick and dirty.
+One can just make the seams
+and select all the elements with a specific material and unwrap the whole thing in one go, and if one has two materials do the same for the other.

 JR: yes

-NS: OK so supposed you are happy with the unwrap time to see how textures look t it
+NS: OK so supposed you are happy with the unwrap, time to see how textures look at it

 JR: ok yes